seongyongju/seongyongju.github.io/_pages/projects.md

   * National Youth Center of Korea

 ## STEAM
-1. 19th Math Experience Exhibition
+1. 19th Mathematics Experience Exhibition
   * The Principles of Mathematics and Physics in a Cogwheel, 2019
   * National Science Museum
 1. Design Thinking Hackathon
   * SDGs 12.3.Responsible Consumption and Production, 2019
-  * DK Hrd Center
+  * DK HRD Center
 1. 41st Science Day
   * The Principles of Mathematics and Physics in a Roller Coaster, 2018
   * National Science Museum